Prison Education Program

 Computer Science Without A Computer Volume 1

-(4.37 stars) · 521 learner reviews
+(4.37 stars) · 530 learner reviews

-Computer Science Without A Computer Volume 1 uses innovative strategies to teach the core concepts of computational thinking and computer science without even needing a computer or an internet connection.
+Level’s computer science training for people in prison uses innovative strategies to teach the core concepts of computational thinking and computer science without even needing a computer or an internet connection.
 Learn how computers run on binary numbers, detect and correct common errors and keep information protected.

-Enrollment fee includes this guide and all of Level's educational and job training guides and certificates.
-The enrollment fee is a one-time payment - no hidden monthly payments or recurring fees.
+Enrollment fee is a one-time payment that includes this guide and Level's entire prison education program including all educational and job training guides and all certificates.
+No hidden monthly payments or recurring fees.
 The enrollment fee includes shipping.

 What they'll learn: